-20 So, we've gone over the tax return to show exactly how they did 21 that and how they were able save about \$40,000 in Federal Estate Taxes by
+So, we've gone over the tax return to show exactly how they did that and how they were able save about \$40,000 in Federal Estate Taxes by allocating to Marjorie, under Trust Number 3, approximately 65 percent of that oil Trust property.
+That left 35 percent, approximately, remaining in Trust Number 2, and Eleanor was entitled to the income from that property then, for the balance of her life.

-And then we go on now for a period of 30 years until Eleanor --1 until Marjorie dies.
+And then we go on now for a period of 30 years until Eleanor --1 2 until Marjorie dies.
 During that 34 year period these are things that happened.
-2 Under the Trust -- if you look at that third page that I've referenced -- if you 3 look at that and sub-paragraph 6, you can see where it says that Marjorie and 4 Mr. Connell, when they set up the Trust, said that after his death it was their 5 intention that Eleanor would serve as a Co-Trustee with Marjorie, over all of the 6 separate property that remained in the Trust.
-So that's how Eleanor came on 7 board, initially, as a Co-Trustee to serve with -- that's how Eleanor came on 8 board to serve with Marjorie, thereafter, as a Co-Trustee.
+3 Under the Trust -- if you look at that third page that I've referenced -- if you look at that and sub-paragraph 6, you can see where it says that Marjorie and 4 Mr. Connell, when they set up the Trust, said that after his death it was their 5 intention that Eleanor would serve as a Co-Trustee with Marjorie, over all of the 6 7 separate property that remained in the Trust.
+So that's how Eleanor came on board, initially, as a Co-Trustee to serve with -- that's how Eleanor came on 8 board to serve with Marjorie, thereafter, as a Co-Trustee.
 9